Almost Sure Convergence of Dropout Algorithms for Neural Networks: Introduction

 \section{Introduction}

-Machine learning and especially \glspl{NN} have found ample use in present-day big data applications.
-Even though the models as well as the training algorithms for \glspl{NN} have been known since the 1980s, a full mathematical understanding is missing.
-Key questions include the surprising success of \gls{SGD} at finding good local minima on a nonconvex risk function \cite{bhojanapalli2016global}, and why overparameterized \glspl{NN} perform well in spite of the concern of overfitting \cite{gunasekar2017implicit}.

-Several stochastic training algorithms for \glspl{NN} to avoid overfitting have spawned from the introduction of \emph{Dropout} \cite{hinton2012improving}.
-Modeling how neurons in the brain may not fire, dropout algorithms consist in practice of multiplying weight matrices of the \gls{NN} component-wise by independently drawn random matrices with $\{ 0, 1 \}$-valued entries in each iteration of the \gls{FB} algorithm.
-The elements of these random masking matrices indicate whether each individual weight is ($0$), or is not masked ($1$) during a training step, see also \refFigure{fig:Dropout_on_a_neural_network}.
-Mathematically, this turns the \gls{FB} algorithm into a step of a \gls{SGD} algorithm in which the primary source of randomness is the stochastic \gls{NN}'s configuration.
-Under mild independence assumptions, dropout algorithms can be understood to minimize a risk function averaged over all possible \gls{NN} configurations, see e.g. \cite{baldi2013understanding}.
-These stochastic training algorithms are thus forms of ensemble training, and intuitively, this explains why there is regularization when using them.
+\emph{Dropout} \citep{hinton2012improving} is a technique to avoid overfitting during training of \glspl{NN} that consists of temporarily `dropping' nodes of the network independently at each step of \gls{SGD}.
+While in the original \emph{Dropout} algorithm in \cite{hinton2012improving} only nodes from the network were dropped, several stochastic training algorithms that avoid overfitting in \glspl{NN} have appeared since then; for example, \emph{Dropconnect} \citep{wan2013regularization}, \emph{Cutout} \citep{devries2017improved}. \Cref{fig:Dropout_on_a_neural_network} depicts a \gls{NN} where we use \emph{Dropconnect} and drop individual edges instead of nodes.
+In practice, such dropout algorithms consist of multiplying componentwise weight matrices of the \gls{NN} in each iteration by independently drawn random matrices with $\{ 0, 1 \}$-valued entries.
+The elements of these random matrices indicate whether each individual edge or node is {filtered} ($0$) or is not filtered ($1$) during a training step.
+The resulting weight matrices are then used in the backpropagation algorithm for computing the gradient of a \gls{NN}.
+Mathematically, dropout turns the backpropagation algorithm into a step of a \gls{SGD} in which the primary source of randomness is the \gls{NN}'s configuration.
+Under mild independence assumptions, the loss function of dropout is a risk function averaged over all possible \glspl{NN} configurations \citep{baldi2013understanding}.